MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-create-workflows-from-workflow-templates.md

 > [!CAUTION]
 > The **Reset Microsoft Templates** action resets all of the Microsoft workflow templates.
 You can't reset a single template.

-Another way to quickly create a workflow is to import it, for example, if you've exported it from another instance of [!INCLUDE[prod_short](includes/prod_short.md)].
+Another way to quickly create a workflow is to import it, for example, if you exported it from another instance of [!INCLUDE[prod_short](includes/prod_short.md)].
 Learn more at [Export and Import Workflows](across-how-to-export-and-import-workflows.md).

 ## To create a workflow from a workflow template